NegarMov/DRL_Algorithms/README.md

 <details>
   <summary><h3>Actor-Critic</h3></summary>

-  Implementation of an Actor-Critic method using Generalized Advantage Estimation (GAE) to reduce variance in the policy gradient estimates.
+  This section implements an Actor-Critic method and uses Generalized Advantage Estimation (GAE) to reduce variance in the policy gradient estimates.

   We can efficiently implement the generalized advantage estimator by recursively computing: